Payroll & Finance

 Is there a limit to how much unpaid leave can be taken?

 No, as long as the employer approves it.
-However, taking more than one week of unpaid leave might affect the employee’s anniversary date.
+However, taking more than one week of leave might affect the employee’s anniversary date.
+This means employees will receive annual leave entitlements at a later date.
+Depending on the settings in your payroll system, it can also extend their sick leave anniversary.

 Here’s a handy flowchart to show what’s going on: